FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 Law enforcement must be carefully limited in what they can do and also carefully monitored.
 Otherwise you end up in a police-state and eventually in full-blown fascism.
 It is not the purpose of law enforcement to be able to solve every crime or even most of them.
 It is also not their purpose to enforce morals or be able to access everything on computers.
 What is their purpose is to make sure crime does not pay on average.
 They are already failing at that task often enough, just think of how many banksters a

-Re:Strong Encryption, But Not For Us (Score:4, Insightful)
+Re:Strong Encryption, But Not For Us (Score:5, Insightful)

 Re: (Score:1)